-Applications are typically due at the beginining of March.
 BURST applicants are required to have contacted a potential faculty mentor prior to submitting their application in order to discuss potential research projects.
-As part of the application the potential faculty mentor is required to provide a letter of recommendation to the BURST Fellowship Committee.
-It is the applicant’s responsibility to contact their potential faculty mentor and request a letter at least 2-3 weeks before the application deadline of March 1.
-Applicants will be notified by April 5 if they will be offered a BURST fellowship, and will be expected to accept or decline the fellowship within one week.
+As part of the application, the potential faculty mentor is required to provide a letter of recommendation to the BURST Fellowship Committee.
+It is the applicant’s responsibility to contact their potential faculty mentor and request a letter at least 2-3 weeks before the application deadline of March 2, 2022.
+Applicants will be notified in late March if they will be offered a BURST fellowship, and will be expected to accept or decline the fellowship within one week.